SeldonIO/seldonio.github.com/kubernetes-google-cloud.md

 title: Kubernetes on Google Cloud
 ---

-# Installing a Kubernetes Cluster on Google Cloud
+# Creating a Kubernetes Cluster on Google Cloud

 First of all you need to create a google account, then sign in to Google Cloud Platform Console ([console.cloud.google.com](http://console.cloud.google.com/)).